Through partnerships and collaborations, we support the expansion of promising practices and models about prevention, treatment and survivorship.

 Each member plays a valuable role in connecting with our target audience and it is this through collaboration that we can create a healthier world around us.
 View our current member list.

-The concept “SelfMade Health” originates from the understanding that in the presence of affordable, supportive and resource-friendly environments (e.g. physical, social), individuals and subsequently populations can accrue greater awareness, knowledge, understanding, self-efficacy and subsequently increased control of their decisions about health risks and overall health.
+The concept “SelfMade Health” originates from the understanding that in the presence of affordable, supportive and resource-friendly environments (e.g. physical, social), populations can accrue greater awareness, knowledge, understanding, self-efficacy and subsequently increased control of decisions about health risks and overall health.

 In the presence of a sustained local infrastructure and corresponding evidence-based resources, decisions among vulnerable populations would be consistently applied throughout the entire continuum of health; beginning with prevention followed by use of early screening and routine treatment services as well as maintenance of low risk behaviors.
 This concept is also based on a historical perspective and belief that “a man, woman or teen can be the captain of his destiny.”